Jaysmito101/TerraForge3D/README.md

 # Features

 * Tribute to all who **Starred** or **Contributed** to the project
-* Support fo installable native modules like blender addons
+* Support fo installable native modules(dll) like blender addons
 * Procedurally generated fully customizable skies
 * 30+ different nodes
 * Export to 4+ 3D formats